On the convergence of proximal gradient methods for convex simple bilevel optimization: Simulations

 In a series of experiments we consider the special cases of the following problem

-where \(A\in \R^{m\times n}\) and \(b\in \R^n\) are generated based on the procedure described in \cite[\S6]{nesterov2013gradient}, and \(n_\star\) denotes the number of nonzero elements of the solution.
-For the upper level cost \(\cost_1\), we consider two sets of experiments: \begin{enumerate} \item \(\cost_1 = \tfrac12\|{}\cdot{}\|^2\), corresponding to the Moore--Penrose solution, see \cref{fig:lasso:sqrl2}; \item least \(\ell_1\) norm solutions corresponding to \(\cost_1 = \|{}\cdot{}\|_1\), see the last two columns in \cref{fig:ell1} (the behavior of the algorithm is consistent with these plots for other values of \(m,n\)). \end{enumerate} Note also that in the simulations for \refadabim* and \refstabim* we set \(\g_1 = \cost_1\) and \(\f_1 \equiv0\).
-For other methods the (smooth) upper level cost is captured using \(\f_1\) with \(L_{\f_1} = 1\) and its strong convexity modulus equal to \(1\) (in the case of \bigsam{}).
+where \(A\in \R^{m\times n}\) and \(b\in \R^m\) are generated based on the procedure described in \cite[\S6]{nesterov2013gradient}, and \(n_\star\) denotes the number of nonzero elements of the solution.
+For the upper level cost \(\cost_1\), we consider two sets of experiments: \begin{enumerate} \item \(\cost_1 = \tfrac12\|{}\cdot{}\|^2\), corresponding to the Moore--Penrose solution, see \cref{fig:linverseL2}; \item least \(\ell^1\)-norm solutions corresponding to \(\cost_1 = \|{}\cdot{}\|_1\), see \cref{fig:linverseL1} (the behavior of the algorithms is consistent with these plots for other values of \(m,n\)). \end{enumerate} As also done for the logistic regression problems, for \refadabim*, \refstabim*{} and \bisg{} we set \(\g_1 = \cost_1\) and \(\f_1 \equiv0\); for other methods the (smooth) upper level cost is captured by using \(\f_1\) with \(L_{\f_1} = 1\) and its strong convexity modulus equal to \(1\) (in the case of \bigsam{}).
 For methods that require Lipschitz modulus of \(\nabla \f_2\), \(L_{\f_2} = \|A\|^2\).

-\subsection{Solution of integral equations}
+\subsubsection{Solution of integral equations}

-We consider the solution of integral equations using the setting described in \cite[Sec.
-5.2]{beck2014first}.
+We consider the solution of integral equations using the setting described in \cite[\S5.2]{beck2014first}.
 The corresponding bilevel problem is the following: